 How do we radically change the way we engage with each other and the world around us to create a global network of sustainable empathy?

-Xuntora Labs started with a series of dinner parties and ended with a single question that delved into how we might scale empathy.
+Xuntora Labs started with a series of cultural dinner parties and ended with a single question that delved into how we might scale empathy.
 In between, it was dedicated to research and experimentation around practical solutions that drive positive feedback loops in activating meaningful connection among strangers.

 Number 68 Project // DC